travel-intelligence/travel-intelligence.github.io/_posts/2013-09-29-search-hits.md

-One example of such a dataset resource is the number of search hits by look date (versus hits by departure date), whose URL is given by the `q_search_look` relation type in the inventory of `analyses` given by the API entry point.
+One example of such a dataset resource is the number of search hits by look date (versus hits by departure date), whose URL is given by the `q_search_look` relation type in the inventory of `analyses` given by the API entry point..

 The `q_search_look` relation type expects the following query parameters:
 * `origin`: 3-letter IATA code of the departure city